TianyuCodings/Diffusion_Trusted_Q_Learning/README.md

 The loss ensures that the generated action lies within the in-sample datasets' action manifold.
 With the gradient of the Q-function, it allows actions to freely move within the in-sample data manifold and gravitate towards high-reward regions.

 We compare our behaviour regularization loss (diffusion trusted region loss) with Kullback–Leibler based behaviour regularization loss.
-The difference is shown in toy 2D bandit examples.
+We tested their differential impact on behavior regularization, using a trained Q-function for policy improvement.
+Red points represent actions generated from the one-step policy.

 ![DTQL](./assets/DTQL_toy.png)